jabedude/C-Projects/README.md

 #### Bunch of small things written in C.

-Unless otherwise specified, the code was built for BSD/OSX.
+Main branch was built for BSD/OSX.
+Linux branch built for.....linux!

 ---